Peoples Gas is Prepared for the Impacts of Severe Weather on Florida

 Everyone at Peoples Gas takes preparing for severe weather seriously.
 As part of its preparedness plan, the company utilizes the Incident Command System (ICS) structure, and employees actively participate in annual drills and exercises.
 The team works with suppliers to ensure adequate emergency response supplies are available statewide.
 And the company makes investments in state-of-the-art technology such as the Gas Control Center, to monitor the safety and status of the natural gas system 24 hours a day, and the mobile command center, which can travel to impacted areas and be used as a temporary workspace during restoration activities.

-Peoples Gas encourages all of its customers to have a personal storm plan in place for their home or business.
-Visit peoplesgas.com/stormsafety for tips, restoration information and additional guidance.
-Leave extra time to assemble storm kits and pay extra attention to any additional supplies needed for the pandemic.
+Peoples Gas urges all of its customers across Florida to have a personal storm plan in place for their home or business.
+Visit peoplesgas.com/stormcenterfor the latest tips, restoration information and additional guidance.
+Leave extra time to assemble storm kits and pay attention to any additional supplies needed for extra precautions during the pandemic.

 While natural gas service is usually resilient during storms, the underground delivery system can be damaged when trees are uprooted.
-Peoples Gas reminds Floridians to call 811 two business days before beginning any repair work such as digging up roots from fallen trees or repairing fences.
+Peoples Gas reminds Floridians to call 811 two business days before digging up roots from fallen trees or repairing fences.
 Calling two business days before digging gives utilities enough time to mark the area – for free – with flags or paint, making it easier to dig safely and avoid service interruptions.